BootleggersROM/ExtraStuff/XDAThread_Code.md

 * QS Rows and Colums
 * Scroll on small QS
 * OmniStyle: Header Images
-* OmniJaws: Weather on QS
 * Volume Keys: Wake up, skip tracks and switch according to rotation
 * Dirty Unicorns Interface (DUI): Fling, Smartbar and Pulse
-* Show song album cover and battery info on Lockscreen
+* Show song album cover, visualizer and battery info on Lockscreen
 * Custom Carrier Label
 * Power Menu Items
 * AOSP Recents: Membar, Clear All and Inmersive Recents.
 * Battery LED light settings
 * Type of notifications: Heads up and Ticker, pick your poison
-* Wake and Vibrate on Phone Plugged on Charger
+* Suspend Actions: Make your device disable GPS and switch to 2G when you're not using it
-* AppOps: Manage your apps permissions in an advanced way[/CODE]
+* AppOps: Manage your apps permissions in an advanced way [/CODE]

 Also, you can check a full list of Features available [URL="https://github.com/BootleggersROM/ExtraStuff/blob/master/Features.md"]here[/URL].

 [IMG="Thanks Section"]https://raw.githubusercontent.com/BootleggersROM/ExtraStuff/master/threadfiles/03-thanks.png[/IMG]
 Thanks to this people, this ROM could be possible, so, i have to give a big thanks to:
 [CODE]* Shishu (For being there)
-* Cuspidroid Legacy (for everyday comment and support)
 * Ground Zero ROMs Team
 * AOSPExtended
 * ABC ROMs